 - A referral to MASH/Children's Social Care.

 - A number of minor concerns on the child's main school file.

 - Any child open to social care.

-All 'child protection' or 'safeguarding confidential' files should contain:
+All 'child protection' or 'confidential' file should contain:

-- A front sheet. - A chronology. - A record of concern in more detail and body map, where appropriate. - A record of concerns and issues shared by others.
+- A chronology. - A record of concern in more detail and body map, where appropriate. - A record of concerns and issues shared by others.